 Brands can have a different “flavor” in each market and you may have to alter yours to engage successfully.

-As a thriving business, you likely have a bevy of content circulating in your home market.
+As a thriving business, you likely have a lot of content circulating in your home market.
 Obviously, you don’t want to reinvent the wheel, but how can you possibly leverage and localize all that goodness?

 The simple answer?
 Prioritize.